 I have a love/hate relationship with my employer.
-I hate Mondays, but I love paydays.
+I hate Monday, but I love payday.
 As far as jobs go, I really don’t have any right to complain at all because it’s a good job that offers a flexible work schedule, has good benefits and pays well.

 So until something major happens on the revenue front, my full time job is by far my biggest source of income.
 Better not screw it up.